Charities by Category: Overseas Humanitarian Aid

 B’nai B’rith UK

 The Together Plan works with communities in the Former Soviet Union and Eastern Europe teaching skills for self-sufficiency.
-The charity is helping to regenerate Judaism in the Former Soviet Union through youth and education programmes and heritage and cemetery projects.
+The charity is helping to regenerate Judaism in the Former Soviet Union through youth engagement, heritage and cemetery projects and Holocaust education.

 The Together Plan operates a humanitarian aid project, which is a tangible community building tool helping the most socially and economically vulnerable members of communities.
-Clothes, shoes, toys, ‘Judaica’ and computers can be donated in London and are dispatched to the FSU.
+Clothes, shoes, toys, arts and crafts resources and Judaica can be donated in London and are dispatched to Belarus.

 The Together Plan is a charity in action working TOGETHER with communities for a self-sustainable future.